DavidBakerEffendi/providentia/providentia-db/docker-containers/README.md

 * `postgis/docker-compose.yml`: The docker-compose for the PostGIS container.
 * `postgis/sql.sh`: Grants access to the SQL shell in the Postgres container.

+### TigerGraph

+The TigerGraph docker container is build from the official TigerGraph image.
+Original instructions can be found [here](https://github.com/tigergraph/ecosys/blob/master/guru_scripts/docker/README.md).
+* `tigergraph/docker-compose.yml`: The docker-compose for the TigerGraph container.
+This container does not give output.
+TigerGraph is a bit more advanced in terms of accessing GSQL shell and the Graph Studio admin panel.
+Cheatsheet from the above source is below:
+* Open a shell to the TigerGraph server using the following command: `ssh -p 14022 tigergraph@localhost` with password `tigergraph`.
+* Start the TigerGraph service under bash shell (may take up to 1 minute) using `gadmin start`.

+Now one will have access to the following:
+* `gsql`: Grants access to GSQL shell.
+* TigerGraph Visual IDE: Connect to `http://localhost:14240` for TigerGraph's Graph Studio.

 ### Elassandra

 The Elassandra docker container is build from the official Strapdata Elassandra image.